leterDieu/Stellarity-mcoc/wiki/dev/docs/items/sabrewing.md

 ## Obtaining
 Sabrewing can be crafted at an [Altar of The Accursed](../mechanics/altar_of_the_accursed.md) by combining a regular <i class="icon-minecraft icon-minecraft-bow"></i>Bow, 10 <i class="icon-minecraft icon-minecraft-feather"></i>Feathers, 12 <i class="icon-minecraft icon-minecraft-gold-ingot"></i>Gold Ingots and a single <i class="icon-minecraft icon-minecraft-netherite-ingot
 "></i>Netherite Bar.
-The enchantments from the <i class="icon-minecraft icon-minecraft-bow"></i>Bow used to craft it will be transferred.
+The enchantments from the <i class="icon-minecraft icon-minecraft-bow"></i>Bow used to craft it will be safely transferred to the outcome item.

 ## Usage
-With Sabrewing, players can choose to supercharge their shot by drawing it for a total of 3 seconds.
-Supercharging will directly increase arrow velocity and damage by 33% and will also treat the bow as having 3 extra levels of Power enchantment.
-This means that supercharging an unenchanted Sabrewing will make arrows deal a 1/3 more damage than ones shot from a Power III Bow.
+With Sabrewing, players can choose to supercharge their shot by drawing it for a total of 2 seconds.
+Supercharging will directly increase arrow velocity and damage by 60%.
+Arrows will also gain the ability to pierce through 1 mob to hit another one directly behind it.
+However, shot arrows will combust after colliding with a block, making them irrecoverable.

-While charging Sabrewing, players move 25% slower.
-This effect goes away after
+While charging Sabrewing, players move 25% slower compared to charging regular Bows.

 ## Tips
 - Stay at a safe distance and try to snipe all the targets.
 Due to its longer draw time, it is discouraged to use it in closer range battles.
+    - 60% more velocity means longer range, which further suggests sniping targets from a distance.

 ## Trivia
 - This item is based on Sabrewing from Minecraft: Dungeons.
-    - Surprisingly, its special ability isn't based on the weapon itself, but on an Enchant from this game - Dynamo.
+    - Surprisingly, its special ability isn't based on the weapon itself, but on enchantments from the game - Overcharge and Dynamo.
-- Its tooltip is a reference to the fact that it has the ability to one shot almost everything with correct damage setup
+- Its tooltip is a reference to the fact that during some time in development it had the ability take out every mob *(even bosses)* with Power V.
     - It is also a reference to FokaStudio's initial testing, where the item dealt about a 1000 damage per shot due to an oversight.
 - This items used to function differently some time during the development of 1.6a.
     - Its draw time used to be 15 seconds, and it applied a rising damage multiplier which scaled with it.
 Max multiplier was 9x.
-        - This was changed as Sabrewing's DPS was far smaller than any other end-game ranged weapon's.
+        - This was changed as even though the damage per hit was great, Sabrewing's DPS was inferior to any other end-game ranged weapon's.

 ## Advancements
 | Icon | Title | Description | Parent | Actual requirements (if different) | Resource Location |